code08-ind/Next-ToDo/README.md

 # Next-ToDo

 ### What The Project Is About?
-It Is ToDo List App Made With Dart And Flutter And Allows You To Do Various Tasks.
+It Is ToDo List App Made With Dart And Flutter And Allows You To Do Various Tasks In To Do Form.

 ### What Is Tech Stack Used?
 It Uses Flutter And Dart